 5 Ways to Reduce Your Risk of Painful Osteoporosis Fractures

 Osteoporosis is a bone disease characterized by decreased bone mass and deterioration of bone tissue.
 It is often referred to as the ‘silent thief’ because it occurs without symptoms.

 1 in 3 women and 1 in 5 men experience #osteoporosis related fracture during their lifetime.
 Learn to prevent them.

-5 Ways to Prevent Osteoporosis Related Fractures
+5 Ways to Lower Your Risk of Osteoporosis Related Fractures

 1. Weight Bearing Exercises

-2. Strength Training / Resistance Training
+2. Strength Training and Resistance Training

-Strength training incorporates weights or some form of resistance (i.e. exercise bands) which cause bones and muscles to work by lifting, pushing or pulling the load.
+Strength training incorporates weights or some form of resistance (i.e. exercise bands. body-weigth or Pilates) which causes bones and muscles to work by lifting, pushing or pulling the load.

 3. Posture Training

-Posture exercise help maintain good neck, back and shoulder positioning by aligning the spine.
+Posture exercises help maintain good neck, back and shoulder positioning by aligning the spine.
 By simply sitting and standing with a straight back and shoulders retracted one can help strengthen the upper posterior chain muscles.

 4. Balance Training